ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 body.
-Temperatures and ice fractions are simulated for :math:`N_{levlak} =10` layers (for global simulations) or :math:`N_{levlak} =25` (for site simulations) with discretization described in section 9.1.
-Lake albedo is described in section 9.3.
-Lake surface fluxes (section 9.4) generally follow the formulations for non-vegetated surfaces, including the calculations of aerodynamic resistances (section 5.2); however, the lake surface temperature :math:`T_{g}`  (representing an infinitesimal interface layer between the top resolved lake layer and the atmosphere) is solved for simultaneously with the surface fluxes.
+Temperatures and ice fractions are simulated for :math:`N_{levlak} =10` layers (for global simulations) or :math:`N_{levlak} =25` (for site simulations) with discretization described in section :numref:`Vertical Discretization Lake`.
+Lake albedo is described in section :numref:`Surface Albedo Lake`.
+Lake surface fluxes (section :numref:`Surface Fluxes and Surface Temperature Lake`) generally follow the formulations for non-vegetated surfaces, including the calculations of aerodynamic resistances (section
+:numref:`Sensible and Latent Heat Fluxes for Non-Vegetated Surfaces`); however, the lake surface temperature
+:math:`T_{g}`  (representing an infinitesimal interface layer between the top resolved lake layer and the atmosphere) is solved for simultaneously with the surface fluxes.
 After surface fluxes are